-The Aerospace Engineering (Aero) graduate program is part of the Rackham Graduate School .
-Our admissions process is handled through Rackham, with decisions made by faculty in the Aerospace Engineering department.
+The Aerospace Engineering (AERO) graduate programs are part of the Rackham Graduate School.
+The application process is handled by Rackham, with decisions made by faculty in the Aerospace Engineering Department.

 PhD deadline: December 15

 MSE and SUGS deadline:

 January 15 February 15 for those applying to begin MSE or SUGS in fall 2021

 Aerospace Engineering classes are NOT offered during U-M’s Spring or Summer terms.

 Our primary admissions cycle is for the Fall term (September – December), which is the term for which most faculty recruit doctoral students.
 There is smaller admissions cycle for Winter term (January – April).

 Admission for the Master of Science in Engineering (MSE) program requires the equivalent of a Bachelor of Science in Engineering (BSE) at the University of Michigan.

 A master’s degree is not required to apply to the PhD program.
 Many students who go directly into the PhD program get a MSE from Aerospace Engineering along the way.

 Solid undergraduate preparation in mathematics and engineering is essential.
 We have found that the lack of an engineering background puts students at a disadvantage during their graduate studies.
 We advise applicants without an engineering background to take the Fundamentals of Engineering (FE) exam administered by the National Council of Examiners for Engineering and Surveying (NCEES) .